CredGuard2026/CredGuard/README.md

   <img src="Figures/model_benchmark.svg" alt="Comparative model performance on CredGuardV1" width="780">
 </p>

-The deep architectures achieve the strongest recall — CNN reaches 86.60%, consistent with their capacity to extract higher-order feature interactions — but they do so at a training cost between 32× and 46× that of XGBoost, and none exceeds it on accuracy.
+The deep architectures achieve the strongest recall — CNN reaches 86.60%, consistent with their capacity to extract higher-order feature interactions — but they do so at a training cost between roughly **7× (Random Forest) and 32–46× (CNN/DNN/RNN)** that of XGBoost, and none exceeds it on accuracy.
 SVM is the weakest configuration on every quality metric. **XGBoost was therefore selected for deployment**, on the basis of the accuracy-to-latency trade-off rather than accuracy alone: it attains the highest accuracy in the study while training in 82 seconds and scoring fast enough for real-time use on constrained hardware.
-Random Forest attains marginally higher precision and F1, but at roughly seven times the training cost and with heavier inference, which is decisive in a real-time setting.
+Random Forest attains marginally higher precision and F1, but at roughly seven times the training cost, which is decisive in a real-time setting.

 > An LSTM architecture was implemented but excluded from the reported comparison.
 Its sequential processing imposed a prohibitive training cost without a corresponding accuracy gain, since the engineered feature set already encodes temporal structure explicitly (inter-arrival statistics, attempt progression, cyclical hour encoding) rather than leaving it to be recovered from raw sequences.

-The table and figure regenerate from [`Data/model_benchmark.csv`](Data/model_benchmark.csv) with `python3 Scripts/plot_model_benchmark.py`.
+*(If you add `Data/model_benchmark.csv` and `Scripts/plot_model_benchmark.py`, the table/figure above can be regenerated directly from released data — update this line once those files exist in your repository.)*

 ---